Experienced, Integrative Counsellor, MBACP

 I have a BACP Accredited Diploma of Higher Education in Counselling awarded by Sheffield Hallam University in 2009.
 The counselling model was relational and integrative.
 In 2011 and 2012 I also trained in Lifespan Integration Therapy, which was initially developed for clients who had experienced trauma but has since been adapted for use with many other client issues.

-Since qualifying as a counsellor I have worked for the NHS, at a specialist health service for adults with learning disabilities.
-More recently, I have also taken up a position as a counsellor with a charity supporting individuals who have experienced rape or sexual abuse.
+After qualifying as a counsellor I worked for almost nine years for the NHS, at a specialist health service for adults with learning disabilities.
+I left this post in 2018 to concentrate on my work in private practice.
+Since 2017 I have also worked as a counsellor with a charity supporting individuals who have experienced rape or sexual abuse.

 I am experienced in working with a wide range of client issues, including bereavement and loss, depression and anxiety, self-esteem and personal identity issues (particularly in relation to having a learning disability).
 I also have significant experience in working with survivors of childhood and adult abuse, including individuals who have complex trauma-related conditions like post-traumatic stress disorder (PTSD) and non-epileptic attack disorder (NEAD).